May – Frog Croaking Time

 1993 – Mi’kmaw poet Rita Joe is awarded an honorary Doctor of Law degree during Convocation at Dalhousie University, Halifax.

-1996 – Indian Affairs and Northern Development announces plan to spend $1.3 million to upgrade water and sewer systems in five Aboriginal communities – Red Bank, Millbrook, Burnt Church, Afton, and Wagmatcook.
+1996 – Indian Affairs and Northern Development announces plan to spend $1.3 million to upgrade water and sewer systems in five Indigenous communities – Red Bank, Millbrook, Burnt Church, Afton, and Wagmatcook.
 Residents are relieved they will no longer have to control their output!

 2009 – Mi’kmaw educator Thomas Leo Battiste dies after a battle with cancer at age 65.
 He received his master’s degree from the Harvard Graduate School of Development in 1975.